mfcal223/Cplusplus/2_OOP.md

 📌  Objects are the stars, data and functions live together.

+---

+## Classes

+Classes are an expanded concept of data structures except that they can include not only data but also include functions and have these new things called `access specifiers`.

 ## Objects
 An object is a real, usable instance of a class that has specific properties and behaviors.
 In C++, an object is created from a class.
 When you define a class, no memory is used.
 But when you create an object from that class, memory is allocated for it and that has an associated address.